 Classy DIY Halloween Decorations

+This DIY Halloween banner is one of several Halloween diy decorations I am creating this year.
 Halloween is just so much fun, with the parties, the trick and treaters, the costumes and the decor.
-There is a fun activity for everyone of any age, whether your a young trick or treater, or a Grandma like me having fun making DIY Halloween decorations.
-I love to come up with homemade decoration ideas that are more Halloween themed then they are actually scary.
+Halloween is such a fun holiday for all ages whether your a young trick or treater, or a Grandma like me having fun making DIY Halloween decorations.
+I love to come up with homemade Halloween decoration ideas that are more Halloween themed then they are actually scary.
 This DIY Halloween Banner hangs from our family room mantel, but it would look really nice along the front of a sideboard at a Halloween party as well.
-The deep red velvet vampire inspired colour is a bit different for Halloween than the typical orange and purples, I love both the colour and the dramatic feel it adds to Halloween decorating.
+The deep red velvet vampire inspired colour is a bit different for Halloween than the typical orange and purples, I love both the colour and the dramatic feel it adds my Halloween decor this year.

-You may have seen this DIY Halloween banner in an earlier DIY Halloween decoration post for an Owl Chalkboard, but today I am sharing the tutorial for the banner.
+You may have seen this DIY Halloween banner in an earlier DIY Halloween decoration post for an Owl Chalkboard, but today I am sharing the tutorial for the banner.w

 1/2 metre (yard) of red velvet